microsoft/WPF-Samples/Windows/ShowWindowWithoutActivation/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Show a Window Without Activating Sample"
+description: "This sample demonstrates the use of the ShowActivated property to open a window without activating it."
+---
 # Show a Window Without Activating Sample
 This sample demonstrates the use of the ShowActivated property to open a window without activating it.